baldogiRichard/apex-jsoncrack-jsonviewer/README.md

 <b>Settings</b>

 You can return the data by using a function body which returns a JSON string in the <b>Settings</b> or by specifying a data source in the <b>Source</b> attributes.
-Please note if you use a local/remote/rest data source then your JSON will be returned by the APEX_JSON.WRITE_CONTEXT procedure which is wrapped around a curly bracket and the data key tag ({data: Your source data}).
+Please note if you use a local/remote/rest data source then your JSON will be returned by the APEX_JSON.WRITE_CONTEXT procedure which is wrapped around a curly bracket and the data key tag:

+<pre><code>
+{data: Your source data}
+</code></pre>

 <img width="110" alt="image" src="https://user-images.githubusercontent.com/100072414/211217923-6904661d-3acb-4e15-8df2-6abb4cffae45.png">